 Some of the main tourist areas include the following.
 The Rhine is the longest river in Germany.
-Between Bingen and Bonn, the Rhine flows through the Rhine Gorge, a stretch of the river which is known for its many castles and vineyards as well as its many quaint and lovely villages.
+Between Bingen and Bonn, the Rhine flows through the Rhine Gorge, a stretch of the river known for its many castles and vineyards and its many quaint and lovely villages.
 The Romantic Road is a famous scenic route along which one can experience romantic castles and picturesque villages.
-This includes the fairy-tale like Neuschwanstein Castle, the walled city of Rothenburg which has a beautiful mediaeval centre that seems untouched by the passage of time and similar typical German towns can be found elsewhere in the country.
+This includes fairy-tale like Neuschwanstein Castle, the walled city of Rothenburg which has a beautiful mediaeval centre that seems untouched by the passage of time and similar typical German towns can be found elsewhere in the country.

 A visit to Germany should include a visit to the beer halls of Munich and the Alps at Garmisch-Partenkirchen.
 Hamburg is an economic powerhouse with the second busiest port on the continent.
 Frankfurt is the financial centre of Germany and of Europe as a whole.
 The fashion city of Dusseldorf, the media industry of Cologne and the motor industry in Stuttgart each represent a flourishing sector of the German economic miracle.